milanrajgupta/milanrajgupta/README.md

 I'm a passionate a Full Stack Software Engineer from [India](https://en.wikipedia.org/wiki/India)🇮🇳   passionate about developing production-ready applications with 2+ years of professional onsite as well as remote working experience. 🎯

-I mostly work with Python, MVC Frameworks and Cloud based technologies. 🚀
+I mostly work with Java/Python, MVC Frameworks and Cloud based technologies. 🚀

 ### Technologies I Work With